Pairwise independent correlation gap: Introduction

 \section{Introduction}

-Submodular set functions play an important role in machine learning problems \cite{bachsub,krause}.
-An important notion which describes the behavior of these functions under random input is the ``correlation gap'', which was introduced in \cite{Agrawal2012}, building on the work of \cite{Calinescu1}.
-The correlation gap is defined as the ratio of the maximum expected value of a set function with arbitrary dependence among the random inputs with fixed marginal probabilities to the expected value of the function with mutually independent random inputs and the same marginal probabilities.
-A key result in this area is that for any monotone submodular set function, the correlation gap is always upper bounded by $e/(e-1) \approx 1.582$ and that this bound is tight \cite{Calinescu1,Agrawal2012}.
-This result has been applied in many settings including contention resolution schemes \cite{rico,rico1}, mechanism design \cite{chawla,yan}, combinatorial prophet inequalities \cite{rubinstein,chekuri} and distributionally robust optimization \cite{Agrawal2012,staib}.
-In this paper, we introduce a modification of the notion of correlation gap to set functions with pairwise independent random inputs and derive a new bound of $4/3$ for arbitrary monotone submodular set functions in several cases.
-This adds to a recent result in \cite{ramachandra2021pairwise} where the bound was identified for a specific set function.
-For structured submodular functions such as rank functions of $k$-uniform matroids, we prove a further improved upper bound of $4k/(4k-1)$ with identical marginal probabilities.
+Submodular set functions play an important role in optimization and machine learning \cite{Lovasz,bachsub}.
+An important notion which characterizes the behavior of such functions with random elements is the ``correlation gap'', which was introduced in \cite{Agrawal2012}, building on the work of \cite{Calinescu2}.
+The correlation gap is defined as the ratio of the maximum expected value of a set function (not necessarily submodular) with arbitrary dependence among the elements with fixed marginal probabilities to the expected value of the function with mutually independent elements with the same marginal probabilities.
+A seminal result derived in \cite{Calinescu2,Agrawal2012} showed that for any nonnegative monotone submodular set function, the correlation gap is upper bounded by $e/(e-1) \approx 1.582$.
+Correlation gap has found applicability in distributionally robust optimization \cite{Agrawal2012}, content resolution schemes \cite{rico}, mechanism design \cite{yan} and combinatorial prophet inequalities \cite{rubinstein}.
+In this paper, we introduce the notion of the ``pairwise independent correlation gap'' which is defined as the ratio of the maximum expected value of a set function with arbitrary dependence among the elements with fixed marginal probabilities to the maximum expected value of the function with pairwise independent elements with the same marginal probabilities.
+While mutual independence implies pairwise independence, the reverse implication does not hold beyond two random variables.
+Interestingly, we show that for nonnegative monotone submodular set functions, the pairwise independent correlation gap is upper bounded by $4/3 \approx 1.334$ in two cases, showcasing the difference between pairwise independence and mutual independence.